mwcproject/mwc-node/doc/roadmap.md

 - 11/11/2019 - Mainnet launch.
 - 10/14/2019 - BTC/MWC atomic swap completed on testnet.

 # To be done
 If you want to help please contact us in discord.
-- Atomic swaps for ETH and ERC-20 tokens.
-Q3 2021
+-
 - Extend Mobile wallet with additional functionality.
 - Non-interactive transaction scheme (NIT).
-H1 2022
+Q4-2022
-- Alternative node implementation.
-We can port Grin++ and have simplified node that validate concensus only.
+- trustless aggregators system for transactions obfuscation
 - Mobile node.
 - Switch from binaries to library model (required for iOS support).
 - Multisig.